Introduction

 - one compact reusable core board

-- one shared firmware direction
+- one shared firmware direction across revisions

 - multiple physical extensions through modules